KawaiiHen/MedVQA/README.md

 Medical Visual Question Answering (VQA) involves using machine learning models to automatically provide answers to questions about medical images.
 This project uses the BLIP (Bootstrapped Language-Image Pretraining) model, fine-tuned with the PathVQA dataset, which contains questions and answers related to medical images.

-The workflow involves:
+The workflow involves mainly these 5 steps and some keynote :

 1. Loading and preprocessing the PathVQA dataset.
 2. Tokenizing text (questions and answers) and processing images.
 3. Extending the BLIP model to handle the medical vocabulary.
 As Medical VQA requires domain-specific vocabulary.
 The project's tokenizer is expanded to include unknown tokens present in the PathVQA dataset, allowing the model to handle medical terminology.
 ```python
 # Tokenize dataset and add unknown tokens